exonum/exonum-java-binding/CONTRIBUTING.md

     To install specific Rust version, use `rustup install 1.26.2` command.
   * The [system dependencies](https://exonum.com/doc/get-started/install/) of Exonum.
   You do _not_ need to manually fetch and compile Exonum.
+  * For automatic packaging of the EJB App you also need `CMake` installed in your system.
+  **Automatic EJB App packaging is only supported on Linux platform at the moment**.

 ### Building
 Set required environment variables, once in a shell you use to build the project: